cs1302uga/cs1302-c4-alpha/README.rst

 Below is an example of some code that drops a winning token into the grid of the game object depicted above, then checks for that win using the object's ``isLastDropConnectFour`` method.
-The code is followed by an illustration of what the inside of that object should look like immediately after the code has executed.
+The code is followed by an illustration of what the inside of that object should look like immediately after the code has been executed.
 Please note that the object moves into the ``GamePhase.OVER`` phase immediately after the last call to ``isLastDropConnectFour()`` has executed:

 .. code-block:: java